Moving into a House with a Fireplace: Fireplace Safety Tips

+Moving into a new home with a fireplace?
 Chances are good that the fireplace is one of the elements that made you choose your new house.
 If you grew up with a fireplace in the home then you probably can’t even imagine not having one.
 If you have always dreamed of having one then you likely can’t wait until the temperatures dip low enough to put it to use.
 Well, before you do, make sure you know how to keep your home safe while using one.
 Take a look at these 5 fireplace safety tips:

 Have the Chimney Swept

 Having your chimney swept is the most important thing you need to do.
 This must be done before you have your first fire, unless you have documentation from the previous owner proving that it was done recently.
 Creosote builds up in your chimney and is highly combustible.
 You do not want a chimney fire!
 Plus, if the chimney is blocked then carbon monoxide poisoning becomes a concern.